 - exposure to irritants like smoke, air pollution, or strong odors

-If you have both eczema and asthma, it’s important to ask your immunologist about allergy testing.
+If you have both eczema and asthma, it’s important to ask an immunologist about allergy testing.
 A history of eczema could mean you’re more likely to develop allergic rhinitis and allergic asthma.

 Even if you had allergy tests as a child, you can develop new allergies as an adult.
 Knowing your triggers can help minimize symptoms of eczema and asthma.

-Once you know your triggers, it’s important to reduce your daily contact with allergens as much as possible.
+Once you know your triggers, it’s essential to reduce your daily contact with allergens as much as possible.
 You can start by: